Political forecasting: Nomenclature

-Markets for Election Forecasting
+Markets

 Forecasting can involve skin-in-the-game crowdsourcing via prediction markets on the theory that people more honestly evaluate and express their true perception with money at stake.
 However, individuals with a large economic or ego investment in the outcome of a future election may be willing to sacrifice economic gain in order to alter public perception of the likely outcome of an election prior to election day—a positive perception of a favoured candidate is widely depicted as helping to "energize" voter turnout in support of that candidate when voting begins.
 When the prognosis derived from the election market itself becomes instrumental in determining voter turnout or voter preference leading up to an election, the valuation derived from the market becomes less reliable as a mechanism of political forecasting.

 Prediction markets show very accurate forecasts of an election outcome.
 One example is the Iowa Electronic Markets.
 In a study, 964 election polls were compared with the five US presidential elections from 1988 to 2004.
 Berg et al. (2008) showed that the Iowa Electronic Markets topped the polls 74% of the time.
 However, damped polls have been shown to top prediction markets.
 Comparing damped polls to forecasts of the Iowa Electronic Markets, Erikson and Wlezien (2008) showed that the damped polls outperform all markets or models.

-Impact of Election Forecasting
+Impact

 According to a 2020 study, election forecasting "increases [voters'] certainty about an election's outcome, confuses many, and decreases turnout.
 Furthermore, we show that election forecasting has become prominent in the media, particularly in outlets with liberal audiences, and show that such coverage tends to more strongly affect the candidate who is ahead."

-Other Types of Forecasting Models
+Related forecasting models

 Other types of forecasting include forecasting models designed to predict the outcomes of international relations or bargaining events.
 One notable example is the expected utility model developed by American political scientist Bruce Bueno de Mesquita, which solves for the Bayesian Perfect Equilibria outcome of unidimensional policy events, with numerous applications including international conflict and diplomacy.
 Various implementations of political science forecasting tools have become increasingly common in political science, and numerous other Bayesian models exist with their components increasingly detailed in scientific literature.
 Ranked voting requires polling ranked preferences to predict winners.